chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

    .. end_tag

-   This will reconfigure the Chef server, start Keepalived, and configure it as the secondary backend server.
+   This will reconfigure the Chef Server, start Keepalived, and configure it as the secondary backend server.

 #.
 Verify the secondary backend server: